 Jon and I have been speaking a lot about our traditions we want to set with our family, and there is always one recurring theme – family vacations.
 With having our children so close in age (20 months apart), I don’t think we’ll have to be too creative thinking in terms of where we go, and what we do.
 The great thing is that there won’t be a significant age gap to have one completely entertained and one completely bored.
 Most likely they’ll both enjoy our destination if it’s in their target age group.

 But the vacation ideas are a bit different for Jon and me.
 I have the idea of relaxing vacations – beach resorts, cruise lines, camping.
 Ok, so yes, I know camping doesn’t always fall under the relaxing category – but I was raised camping at the beach every summer!
 Jon likes adventure, and he likes history.
 He likes road trips and seeing landmarks.
-Put us in a motor home and he’d be happy.
+Put us in small camping trailers with bathrooms or any motor home and he’d be happy.
 I’d probably be stir crazy by day 3.

 Aubrey’s first camping trip – 6 months old